 Treatment requires placing the hands or feet into a tray of water while an electrical current passes through the trays.
 Typically treatments should last for 30 minutes and should be done at least three times per week.
 If there is a significant reduction in sweating after several weeks of use, then treatment frequency can gradually be reduced, however to maintain relief of sweating, maintenance use will be required.
 To be successful iontophoresis requires a very motivated patient because of the requirement for ongoing life-long treatments.
 Iontophoresis even when successful is not an official cure for the problem, but can effectively improve the problem provided treatments are kept up.
 As a result, we find many people get discouraged over time and seek a long-lasting solution such as ETS.

-There are several devices available for home use.
-The Drionics® machine is a simple relatively inexpensive battery operated device that costs under $200.
-RA Fischer® manufactures a more sophisticated device that is FDA approved for treating hyperhidrosis.
+There are several iontophoresis devices available for home use.
+The Drionics® machine is a simple relatively inexpensive battery operated iontophoresis device that costs under $200.
+RA Fischer® manufactures a more sophisticated iontophoresis device that is FDA approved for treating hyperhidrosis.
 The MD2 is a digital machine that costs about $975.

 The experts at The Center for Hyperhidrosis are experts in the treatment and management of excessive sweating in the hands, feet, and other parts of the body.
 Iontophoresis is one of the treatment options we may recommend depending on the person and their individual condition.